karakarakaraff/100-days-of-code/README.md

 * [merged offline-complete](https://github.com/karakarakaraff/wittr/commit/5808a8efda310264f1a1f2648017dc956a4db616)

 The second half of the course will be dedicated to learning ES6 and expanding my JavaScript skills.
 I'm equally excited about this part because I know I can tremendously improve the way I write code.
 I've been writing and using JavaScript for a little more than a year now, and even though I can typically program things to work and get the outcome I want, I know there's probably a better way to get to that outcome.
 Coding is a craft, so it's just going to take time, practice and challenging myself to get better.

+### Day 11
+Since I'm at a break point on the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html), I decided to go back to my Oregon Trail Alexa skill yet again.
+I really wanted to clean up the code, especially the gameOver function and the phrases Alexa uses multiple times.
+I had kind of started this before, but it was a lot of work that required me fitting in little pieces of time here and there between other obligations.
+Today, I finally finished and merged all of the changes!
+They can be seen here: [Merge branch 'improvements'](https://github.com/karakarakaraff/alexa-skills/commit/fd54f8e385e4d1eaaa066dc50278a027a16cc88e)

+In addition to that, I also experimented a bit with DynamoDB again, picking up where I left off on [day 5](https://github.com/karakarakaraff/100-days-of-code#day-5).
+I was correct in assuming a lot of the sources I found before were outdated, and now that I've figured it out, it's almost embarrassing how easy it is to add persistence to an Alexa skill via DynamoDB!
+(Side note: It looks like this is a new feature as of 16 days ago.)
+However, after getting the database to save all of my session attributes, I ran into a major problem:

+1. Start a game.
+2. Quit somewhere halfway through.
+3. Open the game again later, expecting to start a new game via the launch request.
+4. Instead, Alexa returns to whatever previous game play mode I was in before, but handles the launch request as an unhandled intent.

+Once again, I found a bunch of resources online and tons of people having the exact same problem.
+As it turns out, when Alexa persists the session attributes to the database, she also saves the game state there.
+To complicate things, what the [documentation](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs#skill-state-management) says to do doesn't work, though several people have found workarounds ([here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/issues/69) and [here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/issues/159)).
+Based on Amazon's response to this, it seems it's a known issue and they've put in a feature request to simplify it, but until then ... ``¯\_(ツ)_/¯``

+I've got the issue under control in testing and have not pushed it to production (never make the same mistake twice!), so hopefully I can figure this out soon enough.
+However, there is a long, long delay between me setting my session attributes in a game and the database updating -- I'm talking hours.
+I don't know what the deal is, but it means I'll have to come back to this issue another time.